July 9, 2024

 The study of income distribution and inequality at the national and global levels has a long tradition in economics.
 Yet, detailed distributional estimates at finer geographic levels remain scarce, despite their critical relevance for household wellbeing and policy intervention.

-In this paper, Demetrio Guzzardi and Salvatore Morelli and income inequality in Italy for the first two decades of the twenty-first century.
+In this paper, Demetrio Guzzardi and Salvatore Morelli provide new insights into the spatial dimensions of top income concentration and income inequality in Italy for the first two decades of the twenty-first century.
 They leverage income tax records dating back to 1976 across the country’s regions, macro-areas, and the recently introduced classification of the National Strategy for Inner Areas (SNAI).

 Key findings